Toggle: English / Spanish

 Nasal flaring is seen mostly in infants and younger children.

 Any condition that causes difficulty breathing can cause nasal flaring.
-While many causes of nasal flaring are not serious, some can be life threatening.
+Many causes of nasal flaring are not serious, but some can be life threatening.

-Seek immediate emergency help if you or your child has signs of a breathing difficulty.
+Seek emergency help right away if you or your child has signs of a breathing difficulty.

 When to Contact a Medical Professional